-The cold weather is here and while many people know the dangers of leaving pets in a hot car, many forgot that leaving a pet in a cold car can also be dangerous.
+The cold weather and winter temperatures are here and while many people know the dangers of leaving pets in a hot car, many forget that leaving a pet in a cold car can also be dangerous.

-Perhaps you plan to take your pet with you for a quick trip to the store, or to run errands, or while you’re out holiday shopping.
+Perhaps you plan to take your pet with you for a quick trip to the store to run errands or out holiday shopping after a quick trip to the vet’s office.
 But how cold is too cold if you plan to leave them in the car?

 If the weather is cloudy, overcast, snowy, rainy or windy, pets may be uncomfortably or even dangerously cold if left in cars.

 So if you plan to bring your pet with you on errands, it’s best to have someone sit in the car with them to gauge the comfort of the inside temperature and turn on the heat if needed!
 This will help ensure your pet is safe while waiting in the car.

 By Dr. Evans, a veterinarian and writer for Pets Best.
 Since 2005 Pets Best has been offering dog and cat health insurance plans in all 50 states and D.C.